sandeep-tukaram/algods/README.md

 ---
 ## Problems

-Problem specifies the provided input and the expected output relation in general terms.
+Problem specifies, in general terms, the relation between the provided input and the expected output.
+For example, given input a1, a2, ..., an output in sorted order

-Some of the problems are:
+Some of the problems found in textbooks:
 - Sorting
 - Searching
 - Optimization